Satellite in the Sky: Production

 Satellite in the Sky was the first British science fiction film to be shot in Cinemascope and WarnerColor.
 Footage of the Avro Vulcan and the Folland Midge, the prototype for the later Folland Gnat aircraft series, was featured in the beginning of the film, as scientists push the envelope of high-speed flight and test exotic rocket fuels.
 The Midge portrays a fictional jet fighter used to test an experimental fuel.
 Wally Veevers' extensive model work with miniatures and matte paintings is notable.
 The model rocket looks futuristic, though a familiar period design, using a long, angled ramp (à la When Worlds Collide) to launch the rocket into space.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "Despite good model work and attempts at space spectacle, Satellite in the Sky remains, for the most part, disappointingly trite and unconvincing.
+The rocket ship's crew, including a large percentage of "problem" characters, is augmented by the unlikely presence of a lady reporter, who spends most of the time asking foolish questions.
+Faced with such an unpromising story, Paul Dickson has been unable to work up much interest in its outcome."

 Bosley Crowther of The New York Times described the weakness in the plot: "the trouble with this film is that it makes space travel so simple that it is without surprise or kick."

 Film critic Leonard Maltin called Satellite in the Sky "elaborate but unexciting."

+The Radio Times Guide to Films gave the film 2/5 stars, calling the film a: "full-throttled, but hopelessly inadequate space opera", adding "Lois Maxwell displays none of Miss Moneypenny's sang-froid as a stowed-away pacifist reporter.
+But no one stands a chance of making much impression alongside Donald Wolfit's risibly bombastic inventor."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Laughable space-age heroics."

 The review in Video Movie Guide 2002 called it a "Tedious sci-fi adventure memorable for a fun performance by Donald Wolfit as the bomb's eccentric inventor."